skeoop/skeoop.github.io/java8/Method-References.md

 |objectref::methodName | an instance method of an object | this::toString |
 |Classname::new        | a constructor | Person::new |

-### Example: Event Handlers
+### Example: Method Reference for Event Handlers

 It is often convenient to write event handler methods for JavaFX applications as methods in the Controller class for a JavaFX scene.
-This is convenient because the controller has a reference to the components in the scene.
+This is convenient because the controller has a reference to the components in the scene, and the event handler usually needs to refer to those components.

 ```java
 public class LoginController {